WHahn664/FinalProject/README.md

 'writeup/'

 - Predicting Wildfires.pdf: Contains a detailed writeup about the project and results.

-forestfires.csv: Contains the data set used for this project.

 main.py: Contains the starting code that initiates the analysis.
 Also puts your .txt tables and .svg files in a separate folder called "results."